LinkedSoftwareDependencies/Documentation-Components.js/docs/getting_started/basics/workflow.md

 await loader.registerModuleResourcesUrl('path/or/url/to/my-module.jsonld');
 ```

-All other available registration methods can be found at TODO.
+All other available registration methods can be found at [here](../../loading/registration/).

 !!! note
     `loader.registerModuleResourcesUrl`, like most other loader methods, return [promises](https://developers.google.com/web/fundamentals/primers/promises).